omgmog/omgmog.github.com/_posts/2016/cardboctober/2016-10-15-cardboctober-15.md

 title: "15: The Hierarchy of Needs in Quick Google Cardboard Hacks"
 ---

+_This week I’m going to be writing about some of the UX challenges encountered while creating Cardboctober hacks._

 In VR experiences it’s important to consider the needs of the person using what you’ve created.
 We can look at the [Hierarchy of Needs in Virtual Reality](https://medium.com/@beaucronin/the-hierarchy-of-needs-in-virtual-reality-development-4333a4833acc) that Beau Cronin adapted from Maslow’s Hierarchy of Needs<!-- more -->:

 {:.center}